We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

 And here is where I mention that at Romdeng, you can order deep-friend tarantula as an appetizer and fire ants in your pasta.
 We did neither.

 The Russian Market // Ok, so I learned quickly that Asian markets are kind of my worst nightmare.
 SO much stuff, so many people, so many smells.
-It’s just all too much for my neurotic self to handle, and at most others, it only left me feeling anxious.
+It’s just all too much for my neurotic self to handle.
+At most of the others, it only left me feeling anxious.
 The Russian Market, though, seemed like a much more local experience.

-I’m not sure if this is entirely true (we still saw our share of crap for sale), but when we stumbled into each area of the market that sold actual food, it felt like we were definite outsiders looking in…rather than the targets of people trying to get us to buy light up plastic toys and muscle tees.
+I’m not sure if this is entirely true (we still saw our share of crap for sale).
+But when we stumbled into each area of the market that sold actual food, it felt like we were definite outsiders looking in.
+You know, rather than the targets of people trying to get us to buy light up plastic toys and muscle tees.

 (No but seriously, what is it with the mass amount of muscle tees for sale in Southeast Asia?
 Guys, no.)

 The Killing Fields at Choeung Ek // When we were in Amsterdam, we visited the Anne Frank House on our very last day.
-Aside from the shoe exhibit at the US Holocaust Memorial Museum and our more recent visit to the War Remnants Museum in Vietnam, there have been few experiences in my travels that have not only put these tragedies into perspective, but also made them feel much more tangible and, to a certain extent, real.
+This, along with the shoe exhibit at the US Holocaust Memorial Museum and our more recent visit to the War Remnants Museum in Vietnam, is one of the few experiences in my travels that have not only put these tragedies into perspective, but also made them feel, to a certain extent, more real.

 Needless to say, I had a feeling that the Choeung Ek Killing Fields would also have a heavy impact.
 However, unlike the Holocaust and the Vietnam War, I really didn’t know very much about about the rise of Pol Pot and the Khmer Rouge, or his reign in Cambodia.
 I knew that the Killing Fields referred to a variety of sites throughout Cambodia where mass amounts of civilians were murdered at the hands of their own people, but it wasn’t until we toured Choeung Ek that I learned that almost a third of Cambodia’s population died as a result.